-- the amount of money you use to buy your plan,
+- · the amount of money you use to buy your plan,

-- the term of your plan,
+- · the term of your plan,

+- · the maturity value of your plan,

-- which payment options you choose,
+- · which payment options you choose,

 - the return we can offer you when you start your plan, and

 - the amount of income tax you pay.

-We'll show you how much income you'll be paid in your personal quote.
+We'll show you how much income you will be paid (if any) and what your maturity value will be in your personal quote.

-Please see 'Your income options' on page 10 for more information.
+Please see Your income options' on page 12 for more details